-- Be invited to attend exclusive Carnival Glass Society visits, events and gatherings to see a whole range of carnival glass displays and collections. - Receive our exclusive Carnival Glass Society Fairs Discount Card which gives you 'two-for-one' entrance to many antique fairs across the UK.
-Two members, or one member plus a guest, can attend each participating fair for the price of just one admission ticket. - Have the ability to buy and sell carnival glass by advertising in our Newsletter, putting selected items for sale on the members' area of our website and at our events. - Be invited to join us for any one or all of the days at our Annual Weekend where you will enjoy fabulous carnival glass displays, fascinating presentations, and be able to buy and sell carnival glass to suit all pockets.
+- Be invited to attend exclusive Carnival Glass Society, visits, events and gatherings to see a whole range of carnival glass displays and collections. - Receive our exclusive Carnival Glass Society Fairs Discount Card which gives you 'two-forone' entrance to many antique fairs across the UK.
+Two members, or one member plus a quest, can attend each participating fair for the price of just one admission ticket. - Have the ability to buy and sell carnival glass by listing your contact details in our newsletter, putting selected items for sale on the members' area of our website and at our various Carnival Glass Society events.

-MEMBERSHIP OF THE CARNIVAL GLASS SOCIETY IS ONLY £14 FOR UP TO 2 PEOPLE PER YEAR FOR ELECTRONIC MEMBERSHIP.
+Be invited to join us for any one or all of the days at our Annual Weekend where you will enjoy fabulous carnival glass displays, fascinating presentations, and be able to buy and sell a whole range of carnival glass to suit all pockets.

-It is £25 for up to 2 people per year for printed Newsletters delivered to a UK postal address, and £32 for up to 2 people per year for printed Newsletters delivered to an address outside of UK.
+MEMBERSHIP OF THE CARNIVAL GLASS SOCIETY IS ONLY £14 FOR UP TO 2 PEOPLE PER YEAR FOR ELECTRONIC MEMBERSHIP - £25 for up to two people per year for printed newsletters delivered to a UK postal address, £32 for up to two people per year for printed newsletters delivered to an address outside of UK.
 (PayPal payments accommodate all currencies).

-Just go to www.thecgs.co.uk/join-the-cgs where you can join quickly and easily online, download an application form to join by post or buy one of our 'Carnival Glass Society Gift Membership Packages' as a unique gift for a friend or loved one.
+Just go to www.thecgs.co.uk/join-the-cgs where you can join quickly and easily online, download an application form to join by post or buy one of our 'Carnival Glass Society Gift Membership Packages' as a unique gift to give to a friend or loved one.